-June 4, 2 Ontario, Independ Age: 70 Chair of Committe Member Nominate Director since: une 4, 2003 Ontario, Canada independent ge: 70 Chair of the Audit committee Member of the lominating and Sovernance Committee Thomas C. Peddie - Mr. Peddie's principal occupation of a corporate director.
-Prior to September Mr. Peddie was Executive Vice President and CFO Entertainment Inc., a publicly traded media company the TSX.
-Mr. Peddie has been President of WIC International Communication; acting President, C Senior Vice President, Operations, of CTV T Network; and CFO of The Toronto Sun Publishing C Canada Packers, and for the international opera Campbell Soup in Camden, New Jersey.
-Mr. Ped chartered accountant and was awarded his FCA de by the Institute of Chartered Accountants of O September 2003.
-He holds an honours Bac Commerce degree from the University of Windsor.
-A his knowledge in matters of finance both dome international, Mr. Peddie has experience concer financial reporting and control requirements of the Province of Ontario, the New York Stock Exchange U.S. Securities Exchange Commission.
-Attenda ance Meetings of the Board o f Directors ; 8/8 100% Meetings of the Board C committee 5 7/7 100% S Securities Held As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Shareholding Target Multiple of Basic Retainer March 16, 2018 Nil 10,000 Nil 155,946 165,946 \$10,839,593 \$300,000 108.40 Net Chan ge in Equity y Owners hip Since Marc h 20, 2017 Class A S Shares Class B : - DSUs quired 1,796
+Thomas C. Peddie - Mr. Peddie's principal occupation is that of a corporate director.
+Prior to September 1, 2016, Mr. Peddie was Executive Vice President and CFO of Corus Entertainment Inc., a publicly traded media company listed on the TSX.
+Mr. Peddie has been President of WIC Western International Communication; acting President, CFO, and Senior Vice President, Operations, of CTV Television Network; and CFO of The Toronto Sun Publishing Company, Canada Packers, and for the international operations of Campbell Soup in Camden, New Jersey.
+Mr. Peddie is a chartered accountant and was awarded his FCA designation by the Institute of Chartered Accountants of Ontario in September 2003.
+He holds an honours Bachelor of Commerce degree from the University of Windsor.
+Along with his knowledge in matters of finance both domestic and international, Mr. Peddie has experience concerning the financial reporting and control requirements of the TSX, the Province of Ontario, the New York Stock Exchange and the U.S. Securities Exchange Commission.